dockstore/dockstore-support/jira_automation/README.md

 2. Add the environment variable `GITHUB_TOKEN` to your GitHub token.
 3. For MilestoneResolver, you also need to set these environment variables:
     * `JIRA_USERNAME` to your JIRA user, e.g., jdoe@ucsc.edu
-    * `JIRA_TOKEN` to a your JIRA token
+    * `JIRA_TOKEN` to your JIRA token
-3. The console will print out generated queries, which you then paste into your browser.
+3. The console will print out generated urls, which you then paste into your browser.